-Maaike Okano-Heijmans is a senior research fellow at the Clingendael Institute.
+Maaike Okano-Heijmans is a senior research fellow at the Clingendael Institute, where she leads the ‘Geopolitics of Technology and Digitalisation’ programme.
 She is also a visiting lecturer at the University of Leiden, where she has been teaching on ‘Non-Western Diplomacy’ in the MSc in International Relations and Diplomacy (MIRD) since 2012.

 Maaike has more than 15 years of experience in (policy-oriented) research and advice for Dutch, EU/European and Asian governments and institutions.
-Maaike leads Clingendael’s new work programme on Geopolitics of technology and digitalisation as well as projects on Geopolitics, great powers and global governance for the Dutch Ministries of Foreign Affairs and Defense, under the multi-annual PROGRESS framework.
+Maaike leads Clingendael’s projects on Geopolitics, great powers and global governance for the Dutch Ministries of Foreign Affairs and Defense, under the multi-annual PROGRESS framework.
 She is a regularly invited speaker at track 1.5 dialogues, think tanks and universities in Europe and Asia.

 From 2016 until the end of the project in July 2020, she was Clingendael’s scientific coordinator for the Asia-Pacific Research and Advice Network (#APRAN), advising the European External Action Service and the European Commission.